How To Spend 5 Days Safari In Rwanda

 Read More

-Isumo Falls
+Visiting the Isumo Falls of Nyungwe

 Have you ever heard about the Isumo Waterfalls?
 It is one of the most popular water falls in Nyungwe forest.
 The trail is 10.6 kilometers long and is moderate in difficulty – it takes about 4 hours plus to complete.
 On the way, view the amazing and beautiful scenery of the waterfall that is quite pretty you move through tree ferns that are quite impressive to look at and often you can spot the Ruwenzori Turaco birds among others.